 Is this a sensible trading strategy or just plain and simply lazy?
 We’re going to be looking at Forex robots and automated trading here today, and after spending some time reading what we’ve got to say you should be in a position to form your own opinion.
-Forex robots, or FX bots as the tech savvy crowd calls them, are a computer program that makes use of a variety of trading signals to decide whether to buy or sell a specific currency pair, at a certain moment in time.
+Forex robots, or FX bots as the tech-savvy crowd calls them, are computer programs that make use of a variety of trading signals to decide whether to buy or sell a specific currency pair, at a certain moment in time.
 We’ve already discussed Forex signals, and automated Forex trading takes things just one step further.
-With an automated system of trading, the often detrimental psychological element is removed from the trading process, and it also allows traders to get on with other things.
-So is that a good thing, or is it a bad thing?
-As with many arguments it depends on which angle you look at it.
-Time to continue with more enlightening information, and then we’ll leave it up to you to decide.
+With an automated system of trading, the often-detrimental psychological element is removed from the trading process; and it also allows traders to get on with other things.
+So is that a good thing or a bad thing?
+As with many arguments it depends on which angle you look at it from.
+Time to continue with more enlightening information, and then we’ll leave it up to you to decide…

 The best Forex robots – What do they do?

 The world of trading and processing of stocks started with humans sat behind a desk, negotiating and placing orders over the phone.
 Nowadays, as with many things, trading has gone digital, and can even take place on an automated basis, with no intervention from humans.
-Automated tools and programs are a recent addition to Forex trading, one of which is known as ‘Forex Robots’.
-And there are hundreds of traders that think they are the best thing since sliced bread.
+Automated tools and programs, one of which is known as ‘Forex Robots’, are a recent addition to Forex trading; and there are hundreds of traders who think they are the best thing since sliced bread.
 Many use these automated trading tools to their full advantage, turning small trading accounts into much bigger ones.

 So how does an automated trading robot work?
 It uses its very own analytical abilities to investigate the past performance of a particular currency pair, both in the short and the long term.
 It spends its time looking for trends that have occurred, over and over again, during the lifetime of the currency pair.
-It is also looking for troughs, as well as gains, and for events that may have caused the rise or fall in price.
+It is looking for troughs as well as gains, and for events that may have caused the rise or fall in price.
 The robot then chooses whether to carry out its own trades based on what it has uncovered by looking at past performances.
-Once it has analyzed a currency pair it decides whether to invest in or against, based only on the currency pairs past performance.
-Which is pretty much the same as a savvy human investor.
+Once it has analysed a currency pair it decides whether to invest in or against, based only on the currency pair’s past performance; which is pretty much the same as a savvy human investor.

-Sounds pretty foolproof, and indeed it can be.
-But, and it is a big but, there is a downside to such a system.
-The financial markets, and indeed the world in general, has a tendency to change on a regular basis, and it doesn’t usually follow any rules.
-There are absolutely no guarantee conditions in the market will stay the same.
-The world economy doesn’t behave like a computer, and it most definitely doesn’t follow a yes or no system.
-The world is controlled by humans, with all the human emotion and unpredictability.
+It sounds pretty foolproof, and indeed it can be.
+But – and it is a big but – there is a downside to such a system.
+The financial markets, and indeed the world in general, have a tendency to change on a regular basis, and it doesn’t usually follow any rules.
+There is absolutely no guarantee that conditions in the market will stay the same.
+The world economy doesn’t behave like a computer, and it most definitely doesn’t follow a Yes or No system.
+The world is controlled by humans, with all their human emotion and unpredictability.
 For this reason, it is not possible for a computer to react to every situation.
 Events that happen outside of its remit will throw its investment strategy out the window, and possibly even damage it.
 The human element of the market can’t be explained to a robot, and it can’t be predicted.

-But there is a way around such a problem.
-And that’s by not letting the robot make all the decisions, but pairing its analysis with that of an experienced trader who is in tune with the global economy and currency markets.
+There is a way around such a problem, however; and that’s by not letting the robot make all the decisions, but pairing its analysis with that of an experienced trader who is in tune with the global economy and currency markets.
 The expert trader monitors the robot, and helps in the decision-making process, as well as adapting the program to cover any new and unexpected changes.

-Unfortunately, because Forex trading is still relatively unregulated, the number of scams seem to be ever increasing.
-And one area this happens on a regular basis is with automated Forex trading bots.
+Unfortunately, because Forex trading is still relatively unregulated, the number of scams seem to be ever-increasing.
+One area in which this happens on a regular basis is with automated Forex trading bots.
 Many of the systems make some pretty unrealistic claims, and promise a successful trading career, even when you’re asleep.
 They even seem to be able to publish positive results on their sites.
-However, a word of warning.
-These amazing results are often the result of back-testing or based on hypothetical results.
-They might look like impressive trades on the surface, but no money will have been committed, and no ‘real time’ data will have been used only historical data.
-The backtesting results are also very likely to have been manipulated.
-Often only covering hypothetical trading for a short and carefully selected period of time.
-Usually when the results would have been the most impressive.
+However, a word of warning: These amazing results are often the result of back-testing, or based on hypothetical results.
+They might look like impressive trades on the surface, but no money will have been committed, and no “real time’ data will have been used, but only historical data.
+The back-testing results are also very likely to have been manipulated, often only covering hypothetical trading for a short and carefully selected period of time, usually when the results would have been the most impressive.
 Results obtained during live trading, over a longer period of time would be more valid and relevant.

 Factors to consider to avoid being robbed by a scam robot provider

 The most common problem with fraudulent robot trading systems is in the way the services are marketed.
 Promises of guaranteed success and limitless profits are obviously untrue.
-The issue is not with what is being said, but in how they are backing up such claims.
-Because let’s face it, only a fool is going to believe the Forex trading robots path is paved with gold.
-Any trading system is only as good as the person who developed it.
-But in order to get traders attention they are marketed using results that have been achieved using historical data and backtesting but with very specific and limited parameters, in order to maximize results.
-Don’t they say that hindsight is a wonderful thing, and with automated trading systems this is definitely the case.
-Trades can be made to look phenomenal, and it’s highly unlikely for such results to be repeated in a real live trading scenario.
+The issue is not with what is being said, but in how they are backing up such claims; because let’s face it, only a fool is going to believe that the forex trading robot’s path is paved with gold.
+Any trading system is only as good as the person who developed it; but in order to get traders’ attention they are marketed using results that have been achieved using historical data and back-testing, but with very specific and limited parameters in order to maximise results.
+Don’t they say that hindsight is a wonderful thing?
+Well, with automated trading systems this is definitely the case.
+Trades can be made to look phenomenal, but it’s highly unlikely for such results to be repeated in a real live trading scenario.

 Tips for finding the best Forex robots

-- Pick ones that offer a free trial – This will give you the perfect opportunity to see how the robot works and test its functionality.
+- Pick ones that offer a free trial – This will give you the perfect opportunity to see how the robot works and to test its functionality.
 You want to feel comfortable using it and not having to struggle, as this will only hamper your success.
-There should also be numerous added features and be designed to help you succeed.
+There should also be numerous added features, all designed to help you succeed.

-- Check out the small print – You should make sure that the robot you’re signing up for comes with some form or returns policy or guarantee, especially if you’ve paid money for it.
-After all, it is perfectly feasible you will not be satisfied with the performance.
-A large number of software providers offer a money back guarantee, which is great because it gives you time to evaluate the system with the help of a demo account before risking any money.
-We would always advise traders to avoid purchasing any kind of trading system that is promising unrealistic profits, or even those that are questionable.
-Unless it can be proved the system has been tested in a live trading account with real funds.
-And the results were positive and have been independently verified.
+- Check out the small print – You should make sure that the robot you’re signing up for comes with some form of returns policy or guarantee, especially if you’ve paid money for it.
+After all, it is perfectly feasible that you will not be satisfied with the performance.
+A large number of software providers offer a money-back guarantee, which is great because it gives you time to evaluate the system with the help of a demo account before risking any money.
+We would always advise traders to avoid purchasing any kind of trading system that is promising unrealistic profits, or even those that are questionable – unless it can be proved that the system has been tested in a live trading account with real funds.
+The results were positive, and have been independently verified.

-- Choose vendors in regulated locations – One final thought for those of you looking for suitable automated Forex trading robots is to choose one that is located in a country where financial regulations are well-developed and therefore reliable.
-Rather than a country where financial services are poorly regulated.
-Examples of the better regulatory bodies include the Commodity Futures Trading Commission (CFTC) in the USA, the Financial Conduct Authority (FCA) in the UK, the Australian Securities and Investment Commission (ASIC) in Australia, or BaFIN in Germany.
-With a regulatory body that is recognized, there is likely to be additional recourse in the event of a problem, or if the software you paid for was sold to you under false pretenses.
-However, we would advise you to always read the terms and conditions, and to read any claims carefully.
-As many of the claims are well-written, and can be read and interpreted in a number of different ways.
+- Choose vendors in regulated locations – One final thought for those of you looking for suitable automated Forex trading robots is to choose one that is located in a country where financial regulations are well-developed, and therefore reliable, rather than a country where financial services are poorly regulated.
+Examples of the better regulatory bodies include the Commodity Futures Trading Commission (CFTC) in the USA, the Financial Conduct Authority (FCA) in the UK, the Australian Securities and Investment Commission (ASIC) in Australia, and BaFIN in Germany.
+With a regulatory body that is recognised, there is likely to be additional recourse in the event of a problem, or if the software you paid for was sold to you under false pretenses.
+However, we would advise you to always read the terms and conditions, and to read any claims carefully, as many of the claims are well-written, and can be read and interpreted in a number of different ways.

-One final thought, that actually applies to a number of situations, especially when it comes to trading Forex, is to investigate thoroughly before you decide to invest.
-Any form of investment comes with a certain level of risk, and not only is there a chance for profit, there is an equal chance of a loss.
-Only invest what you can honestly afford to lose, and you shouldn’t come a cropper, of any fraudulent service or bad investment.
+One final thought, which actually applies to a number of situations, especially when it comes to trading Forex, is to investigate thoroughly before you decide to invest.
+Any form of investment comes with a certain level of risk, and not only is there a chance for profit, but there is an equal chance of a loss.
+Only invest what you can honestly afford to lose, and you shouldn’t come a cropper from any fraudulent service or bad investment.
 Once you’ve decided to invest, don’t lose sight of common sense, and constantly monitor your investments.
-Even if you decide to take advantage of a system that promises to do everything for you, even when you’re asleep shouldn’t be left to its own devices.
+Even if you decide to take advantage of a system that promises to do everything for you, it shouldn’t be left to its own devices – even when you’re asleep.
 And the moment you become suspicious of any wrongdoing, or the provider suddenly disappears off the face of the earth, pull out before you lose everything.
-Have in mind also that some Forex brokers does not allow the use of robots on their platforms.
+Have in mind also that some Forex brokers do not allow the use of robots on their platforms.

-Forex trading is not supposed to be just a means to make money, it should also be enjoyable.
+Forex trading is not supposed to be just a means to make money, but it should also be enjoyable.
 Be sensible, trust in your instincts, and take any advice you can get.
-Do this and your Forex trading will be great fun.
-And hopefully, you’ll end up with a few extra dollars, and possibly a new career.
+Do this, and your Forex trading will be great fun; and hopefully, you’ll end up with a few extra dollars, or possibly a new career!